iRobotEducation/root-docs/README.md

 All of these coding experiences implement the openly documented [Root Bluetooth Low Energy protocol](https://github.com/iRobotEducation/root-robot-ble-protocol) used by the robots.
 If you are having issues with your Bluetooth connection, please see the FAQ below.

-## Care and Cleaning
-- Do not expose robot to high temperature conditions such as direct sunlight or hot car interiors.
-For best results use indoors only.
-Never expose Root to water.
-- Root has no serviceable parts though it is important to keep the sensors clean for optimal performance.
-- To clean sensors, lightly wipe top and bottom with a lint-free cloth to remove smudges or debris.
-- Do not attempt to clean your robot with solvent, denatured alcohol, or flammable liquid.
-Doing so may damage your robot, make your robot inoperable, or cause a fire.
-- Electrostatic discharge may affect the performance of this product and cause malfunction.
-Please reset the device using the following steps:
-(1) unplug any external connections,
-(2) hold the power button for 10 seconds to turn off the device, (3) press the power button to turn the device on again.

 ## Instructions For Use

-**LOW BATTERY WARNING** - If Root flashes red, then the battery is low and needs to be charged.

-**CLICKING NOISE** - Root’s drive wheels have internal clutches to prevent damage to the motors if Root is pushed or gets stuck.

-**PEN / MARKER COMPATIBILITY** - Root’s marker holder will work with many standard sizes.
-The marker or pen should not touch the surface underneath until Root lowers the marker holder.

-**WHITEBOARD COMPATIBILITY** (model RT1 only) - Root will operate on vertical whiteboards that are magnetic.
-Root will not operate on magnetic whiteboard paint.

-**ERASER FUNCTION** (model RT1 only) - Root’s eraser will only erase dry erase marker on magnetic whiteboards.

-**ERASER PAD CLEANING / REPLACEMENT** (model RT1 only) - Root’s eraser pad is held in place with a hook-and-loop fastener.
-To service, simply peel off the eraser pad and wash or replace as needed.

 ## Mechanical